Messiah in Yom HaBikkurim Chapter 61

 *New Tallit, Kittel and Tzitzit.

-We must all wear to the banquet the righteousness that Adonai has provided through the redemptive works of the Messiah.
+We must all wear to the banquet the righteousness that Adonai has provided through the redemptive works of His Messiah.

 “There shall be weeping and gnashing of teeth.
 For many are called, but few are chosen.”

-The lessons of the mashal are clear.
+The lessons of this mashal are clear.
 First, the King had issued a gracious invitation.
-The insulting response was rejection of the invitation by those who would normally be considered his friends and allies, the religious leaders of the first century (CE).
-Second, the rejection of the religious leaders also led to the rejection of the invitation by the multitude; for only a small remnant of Israel accepted the call.
+The insulting response was rejection of the invitation by those who would normally be considered his friends and allies, the religious leaders of the first and second centuries (CE)—old Israel.
+Second, the rejection of the religious leaders also led to the rejection of the invitation by the multitude; for only a small remnant of Israel has ever accepted the call.

 So when the religious leaders eventually convinced the multitude to follow them and reject the Messiah the gift of the the Divine Redemption and the gift of the Indwelling Presence of the Holy Spirit was extended to the Gentiles as well as to the Jews.
 There were three distinct invitations.